 Applying for social welfare

 The Returning to Ireland section of our website gives information on how to access social welfare as a returning Irish emigrant.

 If you are applying for a social assistance payment, you need to show that Ireland is your main place of residence.
 This is called the Habitual Residence Condition (HRC).
 You do not have to be living in Ireland for a certain period of time to be considered habitually resident.
 You can read more about returning Irish emigrants and the HRC.

 It is important to try to have somewhere to stay on arrival.
-Our website has more housing-related information and advice for returning emigrants.
+Our website has more information on housing for returning emigrants.

 Any Irish emigrants returning to Ireland who are homeless, at risk of homelessness or in any other crisis situation should contact the local council in the area they are returning to.
 The following support organisations may also be able to give you more information and advice by phone or email.

 Crosscare Migrant Project is an NGO providing information and advocacy support to Irish emigrants and people who have moved to Ireland.

 Safe Home Ireland is an Irish emigrant support service that provides a range of services including advice and information, outreach visits and housing assistance to eligible applicants.